The Center for Global Development and Sustainability

 Cyber Security Policy Governance and Protecting the Vulnerable

-The session aims to provide an examination of the role and impact of cyber security policy-making across various private, state, national, and global levels.
-It will explore the state of cyber security policies, and their utilization, and identify the barriers to effective implementation.
-The session will also debate the assessment of skills and capacity at the national/global level, particularly for monitoring cyber attacks and interruptions against vulnerable institutions.
+The session aims to provide an examination of the role and impact of cyber security policy and AI governance across various private, startups, philanthropies, charities, state, national, and global institutions.
+It will explore the state of cyber security and AI policies and governance, and identify the barriers to effective implementation.
+The session will also debate the assessment capacity at the national/global level, particularly for monitoring current governance protocols.
 It will highlight best practices through case studies.

 3:00 pm – 3:30 pm.